 Access for poor Africans to combinations of AIDS medications or "antiretrovirals" (ARVs) is perhaps the most contentious issue surrounding the response to the African epidemic today.
-Administered in a treatment regimen known as HAART - highly active antiretroviral therapy - these drugs can return AIDS victims to normal life and lead to long-term survival rather than early death.
+Administered in a treatment regimen known as HAART (highly active antiretroviral therapy) these drugs can return AIDS victims to normal life and lead to long-term survival rather than early death.
 Such treatment has proven highly effective in developed countries, including the United States, where AIDS, which had been the eighth leading cause of death in 1996, no longer ranked among the 15 leading causes by 1998.
 (U.S. Department of Health and Human Services Press Release, October 5, 1999.)

 Advocates of making HAART widely available in Africa argue that the therapy would keep parents alive, slowing the growth in the number of AIDS orphans; and keep workers, teachers, civil servants, and managers alive as well, thus reducing the economic impact of the epidemic.
 Moreover, proponents argue, treatment will strengthen prevention efforts, since the possibility of treatment will create strong incentives for participation in VCT programs.
 Some also see a moral obligation to try to save lives when the medications for doing so exist.
-Other, however, argue that as long as resources for combating AIDS are limited, the focus should continue to be on prevention, which, they maintain, is more cost effective in saving lives.
+Others, however, argue that as long as resources for combating AIDS are limited, the focus should continue to be on prevention, which, they maintain, is more cost effective in saving lives.

 The high cost of HAART treatments has been the principal obstacle to offering the therapy on a large scale in Africa, where most victims are poor and lack health insurance.
 The cost of administering HAART was once estimated at between \$10,000 and \$15,000 per person per year.
 On May 11, 2000, five major pharmaceutical companies announced that they were willing to negotiate sharp reductions in the price of AIDS drugs sold in Africa.
 UNAIDS launched a program in cooperation with the pharmaceutical companies to boost treatment access and, in June 2001, reported that 10 African countries had reached agreement with manufacturers.
 The agreements significantly reduced prices in exchange for health infrastructure improvements to assure that ARVs are administered safely.
 Patented AIDS medications are now reportedly becoming available in several African countries, at prices ranging from a few hundred dollars to just over \$1000 per patient per year, for a three-drug treatment comparable to that available in developed countries.
+On April 28, 2003, GlaxoSmith-Kline, the largest manufacturer of AIDS pharmaceuticals, announced further price reductions for poor countries, including all of sub-Saharan Africa.